-Garden soil is the number 1 component of a healthy, productive garden.
-Few people start off with perfect garden soil and even great soil becomes depleted of nutrients and organic matter, after a few growing seasons.
-The best way to maintain productive soil is to constantly amend and replenish it.
-That can get expensive.
+Soil is the top indicator of a healthy garden.
+However, few gardeners start off with perfect garden soil, and even great soil becomes depleted of nutrients and organic matter after a few growing seasons.
+The best way to maintain productive soil is to constantly amend and replenish it—but that can get expensive.

-Perhaps you are already adding them to your compost pile.
-That's a great use for these materials, too.
-However you can cut out that middle step and add them right to your garden soil, for even quicker benefits.
+Fortunately, there are a few free or nominally priced soil enhancers.
+You probably even have a few around your yard or kitchen—perhaps you are already adding them to your compost pile.
+That's a great use for these materials, too; however, you can cut out that middle step and add them right to your garden soil for even quicker benefits.
 Whatever you do, don't throw them away.

 Used Coffee Grounds

-here are many ways to use coffees ground in the garden.
-They can be used as mulch, they add a bit of nitrogen to the soil, they seem to attract worms, and can even deter slugs, although studies are ongoing about whether it is the abrasiveness of the grounds or the caffeine that does in the slugs.
+There are many ways to use coffee grounds in the garden, including as mulch.
+The coffee grounds add a bit of nitrogen to the soil, attract worms, and even deter slugs, although it's unclear whether it is the abrasiveness of the grounds or the caffeine that does in the slugs.

 Fresh grass clippings are a mixed blessing in the garden.
-They are very high in nitrogen (about 10%), which makes them a green or "hot" addition to the compost pile.
-Mix them with about 3 times as much brown material, like dry leaves, and you'll have crumbly compost in weeks.
-However if you try to pile grass clippings alone, you will have a sticky, matted mess with a foul order.
+They are very high in nitrogen (about 10 percent), which makes them a green, or "hot," addition to the compost pile.
+Mix them with about three times as much brown material, such as dry leaves, and you'll have crumbly compost in weeks.
+However, if you try to pile grass clippings alone, you will have a sticky, matted mess with a foul order.

-Pine needles, or pine straw, as it is sometimes called, doesn't add much in the way of nutrients, but it is still a great form of organic matter and it can work wonders for loosening up heavy soils.
+Pine needles, or pine straw, doesn't add much in the way of nutrients, but it is still a great form of organic matter, and it can work wonders for loosening up heavy soils.
 The older needles naturally drop from evergreen trees in the fall.
-Since they are already dry, you can simply rake them up and spread them around your plants and garden beds.
+Because they are already dry, you can simply rake them up and spread them around your plants and garden beds.
 They won't mat and decompose the way grass clippings do.

-If you are worried about pine needles raising the pH level, rest assured that the affect is minimal and, as with coffee grounds, temporary.
-You would always use then around acid loving plants, like azaleas and blueberries.
+If you are worried about pine needles raising the pH level, rest assured that the effect is minimal and, as with coffee grounds, temporary.
+You could always use them around acid-loving plants, like azaleas and blueberries.

 Straw Animal Bedding

 Straw makes a wonderful mulch.
-It's easy to put down, lightweight, spiders love to live in it, water passes through it, and it's easy to move aside when you need to plant.
+It's easy to put down and lightweight, spiders love to live in it, water passes through it, and it's easy to move aside when you need to plant.
 It is also unattractive, which makes it a better choice for the vegetable garden than a flower bed.
-While straw is relatively inexpensive to purchase, you can sometimes get the straw bedding cleaned out of horse and livestock stalls for free, if you have the means to trek it home.
+While straw is relatively inexpensive to purchase, you can sometimes get the straw bedding cleaned out of horse and livestock stalls for free if you have the means to trek it home.

 Straw bedding will come with some manure and urine mixed in, so you don't want to add it to your garden until it's had a few months to compost.
-So set up a pile near your compost, and away from open windows where the scent might blow in, and keep replenishing your supply.
+Set up a pile near your compost, away from open windows where the scent might blow in, and keep replenishing your supply.

 Manure has been used to amend soil for centuries.
-While it does add both nutrients and organic matter to the soil, it can also comes with ammonia, that can burn plants, and pathogens, such as e. coli.
-If the animal was a plant eater, it can also come with viable weed seeds.
+While it does add both nutrients and organic matter to the soil, it can also come with ammonia that can burn plants, and pathogens such as E. coli.
+If the animal was a plant-eater, it can also come with viable weed seeds.
 You have to use manure with care.

 Allow fresh manure to compost and cool for several months before adding it to the garden.
-Top dressing the soil in the fall is a good way to take advantage of manure's soil conditioning without having to worry about contamination.
-Here are more tips on using manure safely in the garden.
+Top-dressing the soil in the fall is a good way to take advantage of manure's soil conditioning without having to worry about contamination.

 Newspaper and Cardboard

-We all have plenty of newspaper and cardboard piling up.
-Rather than taking it to recycling, use it as a base under organic mulches.
+Rather than taking newspapers and cardboard to recycling, use it as a base under organic mulches.
 Both are wonderful at suppressing weeds and holding in moisture.
 You could even spread a thick layer of newspaper or a sheet of cardboard over existing grass and then cover with soil, to create an instant planting bed.

-Take a look around at other seemingly waste products, like wood ash and saw dust.
-If they are organic based and have not been exposed to chemicals, they are probably good for your soil.
+Take a look around at other seeming waste products, like wood ash and sawdust.
+If they are organic-based and have not been exposed to chemicals, they are probably good for your soil.